Call Recording: How to Record Calls in Business Phone System?

 While each and every business interaction is important, the ones that happen between a business’s support team and its customers over the call are highly critical.
+Stats reveal that 92% of customer interactions occur over the phone.
+Interestingly, 30-50% of sales go to the vendor that responds first.

 What is Business Call Recording?